Russia, unhappy with Moldova's EU drive, bans its wine and spirits

 A Kremlin envoy this month warned that Chisinau’s policies could bring retaliation from Moscow, possibly involving cuts in Russian gas deliveries, on which Moldova relies heavily.

-Moldova’s neighbor Ukraine, another former Soviet republic, has also come under pressure from the Kremlin to halt its European integration plans.
+Moldova’s neighbour Ukraine, another former Soviet republic, has also come under pressure from the Kremlin to halt its European integration plans.

 Exports of wines and spirits such as cognac and vodka are a big currency earner for Moldova - which has a population of 3.5 million and is one of Europe’s poorest states.